Dutch oven: American history

 American Dutch ovens changed over time during the colonial era.
 These changes included a shallower pot, legs to hold the oven above the coals, and a lid flange to keep the coals on the lid and out of the food.
 Paul Revere is credited with the design of the flat lid with a ridge for holding coals as well as the addition of legs to the pots.

 Colonists and settlers valued cast-iron cookware because of its versatility and durability.
 Cooks used them to boil, bake, stew, fry, and roast.
 The ovens were so valuable that wills in the 18th and 19th centuries frequently spelled out the desired inheritor.
-For example, Mary Ball Washington (mother of President George Washington) specified in her will, dated 20 May 1788, that one-half of her "iron kitchen furniture" should go to her grandson, Fielding Lewis, and the other half to Betty Carter, a granddaughter.
+For example, Mary Ball Washington (mother of President George Washington) specified in her will, dated 20 May 1788, that one-half of her "iron kitchen furniture" should go to her son-in-law, Fielding Lewis, and the other half to Betty Carter, a granddaughter.
 This bequest included several Dutch ovens.

 Westward-bound settlers took Dutch ovens with them.
 A Dutch oven was among the gear Lewis and Clark carried when they explored the great American Northwest between 1804 and 1806.
 Mormon pioneers who settled the American West also took along their Dutch ovens.
-In fact, a statue raised to honor the Mormon handcart companies who entered Utah’s Salt Lake Valley in the 1850s proudly displays a Dutch oven hanging from the front of the handcart.
+In fact, a statue raised to honor the Mormon handcart companies who entered Utah's Salt Lake Valley in the 1850s proudly displays a Dutch oven hanging from the front of the handcart.
 The Dutch oven is also the official state cooking pot of Texas, Utah, and Arkansas.

 Mountain men exploring the American frontier used Dutch ovens into the late 19th century.
 Chuckwagons accompanying western cattle drives also carried Dutch ovens from the mid-19th century into the early 20th century.